Ahmedredamohamed2022/EF_R2RVC02/README.md

 # 1. Description

-* The EF_R2RVC02 is a Dual channel rail-to-rail voltage comparator with a built-in reference circuit.
+* The EF_R2RVC02 is a dual channel rail-to-rail voltage comparator with a built-in reference circuit.
 Its input consists of an n-differential pair connected with a p-differential pair in parallel.
 While a class B, which is a CMOS inverter, is utilized for the comparator’s output stage.
 The comparator operates with dual power supplies of 3.3V and 1.8V.
 It provides a propagation delay of 12 nA and a maximum quiescent current of 371 μA.

 <img src="https://github.com/Ahmedredamohamed2022/EF_R2RVC02/blob/main/docs/_static/fig1.png" width="400" height="250">